itsoliviasparks/one-in-a-vermillion/README.md

 <a href="https://itsoliviasparks-one-in-a-vermillion.netlify.app">Live Site</a>

 ## About
-A cute <em>punny</em> little web app that creates a rainbow based on user input.
+A cute <em>punny</em> little web app, that creates a rainbow based on user input.

 ## Project Purpose & Goal
 One in a Vermillion is an exercise in manipulating the DOM exclusively with vanilla JavaScript (Library Free Zone! 🚫)